Martha Ellicott Tyson: Author and editor

 Martha authored two biographical accounts of Benjamin Banneker, a free African-American farmer who became an almanac author and surveyor and acquired knowledge of astronomy, mathematics and natural history.
 Banneker was a frequent visitor at Martha's childhood home, sharing a mutual enthusiasm for learning with the family.
 Martha's father, George Ellicott, befriended and mentored Banneker, who lived a 1 mi up a hill from the Ellicotts in what is now Oella, Maryland.

 Martha was eleven years old when Banneker died.
 She conducted interviews and compiled the materials for her two biographies, the second of which was edited by her daughter Anne Tyson Kirk, who sought advice from Frederick Douglass.
 The two biographies of Banneker are Sketch in the Life of Benjamin Banneker, published in 1854, and the more complete Benjamin Banneker: The African-American Astronomer, published posthumously in 1884.

 Martha also wrote A Brief Account of the Settlement of Ellicott's Mills and was a co-author, with Charles Worthington Evans and G. Hunter Bartlett, of American Family History: Fox, Ellicott, Evans.
 She also wrote memoirs of family members, including one of Joseph Ellicott that the Maryland Historical Society printed.

-Encouraged by the Baltimore Yearly Meeting of Friends, Martha's father and Gerald T. Hopkins went to Fort Wayne, then part of the Northwest Territory, to meet with Native Americans.
+Encouraged by the Baltimore Yearly Meeting of Friends, Martha's father and Gerard T. Hopkins went to Fort Wayne, then part of the Northwest Territory, to meet with Native Americans.
 Hopkins kept a journal of the details of the trip, which Martha edited in 1862.
 She also wrote about the meetings that her father held with the United States government to discuss Native Americans.